-There was one and a half whole time equivalent staff vacancies at the time of inspection.
-However, this was being filled by regular agency and relief staff.
+There were appropriate levels and experience within the staff team to meet residents needs.
+There was a half whole time equivalent staff vacancy at the time of inspection.
+However, this was being filled by regular relief staff.
 Recruitment was underway for the position.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.